The Queen’s Chapel of the Savoy

 The Queen’s Chapel of the Savoy is also the chapel of the Royal Victorian Order, an Order of Chivalry within the Sovereign’s personal gift.
 By The Queen’s appointment, the present Chaplain is also Chaplain of the Order.

 The expenses of the Chapel are borne by The Queen in Right of Her Duchy of Lancaster.
 Maintenance of this historic building remains the Duchy of Lancaster’s responsibility.
-Recent work has included the landscaping of the gardens in honour of Her Majesty’s Golden Jubilee, and the restoration of the Chapel ceiling in 1999.
+Recent work has included the landscaping of the gardens in honour of Her Majesty’s Golden Jubilee, the restoration of the Chapel ceiling in 1999 and in 2011 improvements were made to the structure of the building in honour of Her Majesty’s Diamond Jubilee which included the installation of a new commemorative stained glass window.